chamibuddhika/chamibuddhika.github.io/_posts/2020-07-27-dgemm-top-down.md

 ---
 layout: post
-title: Optimising Matrix Multiplication Using Top Down Analysis
+title: "Optimising Matrix Multiplication Using Top Down Analysis"
-toc: true
+toc: false
 categories: [Performance Engineering, Performance Optimization]
 excerpt: In this article I am going to look in to how we can use Top Down microarchitectural analysis method to drive some typical optimizations for matrix multiplication.